Niagara Region and other levels of government offer the following tax rebates and deferral programs:

 The Province provides a property tax exemption for a portion of the assessed value of all new homes built to accommodate seniors and people with disabilities who would otherwise require care in an institution (premises where on-site care is provided).

-Current legislation requires Council to rebate a minimum of 40% of total property taxes payable by a charity and permits rebates of between 0% and 100% to organizations deemed to be similar to a charity.
+Current legislation requires Council to rebate a minimum of 40per cent of total property taxes payable by a charity and permits rebates of between 0per cent and 100 per cent to organizations deemed to be similar to a charity.

 The tax reduction for the Heritage Property Program (under Municipal Act, 2001, section 365.2) provides local municipalities with a mechanism to provide tax reductions or refunds with respect to an "eligible" heritage property.
 Niagara Region will match tax reductions or refunds adopted by local municipalities under this section.

 To date, Fort Erie and Port Colborne have both adopted programs which provide reductions to eligible heritage properties.
-For further details, please contact the Town of Fort Erie 905-871-1600 or City of Port Colborne 905-835-2900.
+Call the Town of Fort Erie at 905-871-1600, or the City of Port Colborne at 905-835-2900 for further details.

 The Municipal Act, 2001 provides for rebates to vacant business units at the same percentage as discounts afforded to property owners of vacant and excess land.
-These percentages are 30% for commercial properties and 35% for industrial properties.
+These percentages are 30 per cent for commercial properties and 30 per cent for industrial properties.

-Property owners who are eligible for a rebate must submit an application to their local municipality for each year that a building, or a portion of a building, is vacant.
+Property owners who are eligible for a rebate must submit an application to their local city/town hall (not the Region) for each year that a building, or a portion of a building, is vacant.
 The deadline to submit an application for a tax year is February 28 of the following year.

 To be eligible for a rebate, a building or portion of a building must satisfy specific conditions.